-- Original invoice (if applicable) or other original purchase receipt with approval signature, date, and FPO or requisition number for reference and matching with electronic system payment requests.
-Original receipts/invoices are required for any payment to be made.
+- Original receipts/invoices are required for any payment to be made.
 Statements do not qualify as original invoices.
 Finance will maintain all original invoices.
 In the event of a lost invoice, a clearly-marked duplicate faxed from the vendor will be considered as a substitute for the original.
 Photocopies will not be accepted. - All purchase orders require an electronic attachment before they can be processed.
+Proper documentation includes, but is not limited to a vendor invoice, signed contract, signed resolution, or detailed receipt.
 If the department has already completed the purchase, a copy of the invoice or receipt should be attached.
-If the order is pending, then a copy of any competive quotes or specifications or an accepted proposal should be attached. - Copy of date stamped invoice (initially sent out by Accounts Payable) with FPO or requisition number for reference and matching with system payment requests.
+If the order is pending, then a copy of any competitive quotes or specifications or an accepted proposal should be attached.

-IX.XI.
-REQUISITION/PURCHASE ORDER PROCESS
+X. PURCHASE ORDER PROCESS

 Purchase orders should be considered the primary avenue for payments from the accounts payable system.
-The purchase requisition system is designed to get all required approvals as outlined above.
-When a requisition purchase order is processed into a purchase order prior to placing the order, the resulting purchase orderit represents a contract between the City and the Vendor.
+The purchase order system is designed to get all required approvals as outlined above.
+When a purchase order is processed prior to placing the order, it represents a contract between the City and the Vendor.